17 January – 23 February 2019

 In works like Hammers (2010 – ongoing) and Anvil (1986/2003/2018), tools lose their intended purpose, instead parading an ironic fragility.
 Slee continuously toys with the hierarchy culturally embedded in materials—for example, the lavishness of porcelain versus the utilitarianism of brick clay—as he subverts the idea that one material should be valued over another.
 By casting hammers in glistening glaze, Slee is, in his own words, “making a tool useless by making it precious.”

 Often tinged with irony, these juxtapositions of material and form reveal Slee’s interest in our phenomenological understanding of common objects.
 Interpretation of the works hinges on the gap between taking the object at face value and the implied meaning that kicks in as Slee’s intriguing formal and visual choices come into focus.
-In Trowel (2007-2008), for example, trails of fringing oscillate between the illusion of a thick wash of paint and decorative tasseling.
-Likewise, Rope Rain (originally exhibited in Richard Slee: From Utility to Futility at the Victoria and Albert Museum, London in 2010) simultaneously mimics falling precipitation and hanging twine, depending on the way the light hits—a continuous shifting between movement and stillness, natural and manufactured.
+For instance, Rope Rain (originally exhibited in Richard Slee: From Utility to Futility at the Victoria and Albert Museum, London in 2010) simultaneously mimics falling precipitation and hanging twine, depending on the way the light hits—a continuous shifting between movement and stillness, natural and manufactured.

 While Slee’s chosen medium may permanently fix these forms, the drama of meaning in his work remains slyly contingent and fluid.